 Traditional plans often assume linear life paths.
 Real families face nonlinear shocks, especially when net worth exceeds $10M and structures become more complex.

 A practical framework is to analyze failure modes across three dimensions.
-Modern platforms like SuccessionLabX model these dynamics using AI, Monte Carlo simulation, and game theory to quantify transfer risks.
+Modern platforms like SuccessionLabX model these dynamics using AI, scenario analysis, and structured decision analysis to helps surface transfer risks.

 The three dimensions map to common points of breakdown.